paper-trail-gem/paper_trail/README.md

 below.

 PaperTrail can restore three types of associations: Has-One, Has-Many, and Has-Many-Through.
+In order to do this, you will need to do two things:

+1. Create a `version_associations` table
+2. Set `PaperTrail.config.track_associations = true` (e.g. in an initializer)

+Both will be done for you automatically if you install PaperTrail with the `--with_associations` option
+(e.g. `rails generate paper_trail:install --with-associations`)

+If you want to add this functionality after the initial installation, you will need to create the `version_associations` table manually, and you will need to ensure that `PaperTrail.config.track_associations = true` is set.

-In order to do this, you will need to create a `version_associations` table, either at installation time with the `rails generate paper_trail:install --with-associations` option or manually.
-PaperTrail will store in that table additional information to correlate versions of the association and versions of the model when the associated record is changed.
+PaperTrail will store in the `version_associations` table additional information to correlate versions of the association and versions of the model when the associated record is changed.
 When reifying the model, PaperTrail can use this table, together with the `transaction_id` to find the correct version of the association and reify it.
 The `transaction_id` is a unique id for version records created in the same transaction.
 It is used to associate the version of the model and the version of the association that are created in the same transaction.

 To restore Has-One associations as they were at the time, pass option `:has_one => true` to `reify`.
 To restore Has-Many and Has-Many-Through associations, use